 Property taxes do change every year and they depend on the value of your property, so knowing what you’re getting into is key.
-If you’re looking at investing in smaller value properties then property tax won’t be a critical factor but for those looking to invest in bigger properties aimed at families, property tax could get expensive and it could do so very quickly.
+If you’re looking at investing in smaller-value properties then property tax won’t be a critical factor but for those looking to invest in bigger properties aimed at families, property tax could get expensive and it could do so very quickly.

-States with Highest Property Tax
+States with Highest Property Taxes & Highest Average Property Taxes

 10. Rhode Island

 The state of Vermont is a hiker’s paradise with its undisturbed forest areas and countless outdoor activities that attract many visitors, both local and international.
-The average property tax sits at 1.80% and that translates to a payment of $4,993 annually.
-The average property value in November 2020 was $277,387.
+The average property tax sits at 1.90% and that translates to a payment of $4,135 annually.
+The average property value in 2021 was $227,700.

 3. New Hampshire

 New Hampshire’s impressive role in the Revolutionary War means it attracts history buffs from all across the country.
 This state is one of three with a property tax of over 2%.
 New Hampshire’s average annual property tax payments are $4,738, which is the second-highest average on this list.
 The percentage average is 2.18% and this is based on the average home value of $261,700.